 Participants also valued LibGuides because they present curated tutorials, readings, and topic-based organization that help them focus on relevant materials.
 This fits with Carey et al.’s (2020) observation that students who use LibGuides gravitate toward core navigational pages (especially database-focused pages), indicating that a central benefit is structured access to trusted library pathways rather than unfiltered web searching.
 However, our participants’ suggestions for improvement especially adding short instructional videos, more interactive tutorials, and tighter links to course assignments also closely match what Burchfield and Possinger (2023) conclude from their usability work: design choices strongly shape student success, and student-centered design and consistency are needed to support proficiency (implying that passive lists alone may not be enough for all users).
 When comparing our results to other education research (not specifically LibGuides), the direction is similar.
 Wasfy et al. (2021) showed that an instructional design framework based on cognitive load theory can lower learners’ total cognitive load and improve performance compared with ordinary teaching, supporting the idea that well-structured learning support (like a clearly organized guide with direct links and step-by-step help) can reduce overload and improve outcomes.
 Likewise, Verma et al. (2021) found that a guided, interactive approach (student-led seminars designed to build self-directed learning) was experienced as motivating and supportive by students, which is consistent with our participants’ accounts that LibGuides support independent searching by showing “what to do next” and where to look.
 In contrast, Zinski et al. (2017) report that medical students value multiple teaching formats (e.g., team-based learning and simulation rated highly alongside lectures), which suggests that LibGuides may be most effective when they are not treated as a standalone static webpage but are integrated with other teaching methods and course activities precisely the type of integration our participants requested.
 Klapheke and Pasarica (2017) work on an online learning module found that students’ feedback was strongly positive and that learners viewed the module as a valuable educational tool, supporting our participants’ view that adding more structured, multimedia instruction inside LibGuides (e.g., short videos demonstrating database navigation) could increase perceived value and practical impact.

-4. Conclusion
+4. Conclusion AND RECOMMENDATIONS

 In conclusion, this paper demonstrated that medical students experience challenges in navigating and evaluating electronic health resources, often describing the process as stressful, confusing, and overwhelming.
 Despite widespread access to digital information, many students lack confidence in locating credible sources, filtering large volumes of results, and assessing the quality of medical information.
 These difficulties are compounded by technical barriers such as paywalls, complex database interfaces, and dense academic language, which can discourage effective and independent information seeking.
 However, the findings also show that LibGuides play an important supportive role in addressing these challenges.
 Students who used LibGuides reported improved efficiency, reduced anxiety, and greater confidence in accessing and evaluating electronic resources, mainly due to the structured, curated, and user-friendly nature of the guides.